eug/jMetalDocumentation/running.md

       referenceParetoFront = "jmetal-problem/src/test/resources/pareto_fronts/ZDT1.pf" ;
     }
 ```
-Next the problem is loaded from its class name:
+Next, the problem is loaded from its class name:
 ```java
     problem = ProblemUtils.<DoubleSolution> loadProblem(problemName);
 ```
-Then the parameters and the algorithm are configured:
+Then, the parameters and the algorithm are configured:
 ```java
     double crossoverProbability = 0.9 ;
     double crossoverDistributionIndex = 20.0 ;